openenergymonitor/guide/source/setup/local.markdown

 You should now see an updating input list of connected nodes (e.g emonPi, emonTx, emonTH) and they keys (e.g. power1, power2 etc.) together with the last received value.
 If you do not, see [Setup > Troubleshooting](/setup/troubleshooting).

 Input data is not saved to disk.
 To save an input Emoncms Input Processing is used to log an input to a Feed.
-Feed data is then logged persistantly to disk.
+Feed data is then logged persistently to disk.
 To log an Input to a Feed:

 - Click on the `Input Config Spanner` next to the input you wish to log to a Feed: